 - Call the local office of consumer affairs for your state.
 Ask if they have information on the quality of SNFs. - Call your state health department.
 Ask if they have information on the quality of SNFs. - Call your Long-Term Care Ombudsman.
 The Ombudsman program helps residents of SNFs solve problems by acting on their behalf.
 Ombudsmen visit SNFs and speak with residents throughout the year to make sure residents' rights are protected.
 They're a good source of general information about SNFs and can work to solve problems with your care, including financial issues.
-They may be able to help you compare the SNF's strengths and weaknesses.
 Ask them questions like: how many complaints they've gotten about a SNF, what kind of complaints they were, and if the problems were resolved.